What can I put in each bin? Garden organics bin (lime green lid)

 Tenants must get written approval from the property owner or property manager to request an additional service as additional charges apply.

-The smaller general waste bin (red lidded) when we change to 3 bin will not be big enough.
+The smaller general waste bin (red lidded) when we change to 3 bins will not be big enough.
 Currently, over a third of waste bin content in Kwinana is Garden Organics.
 This content will move out of your general waste bin into the GO bin if separated correctly.
 The 3 bin GO systems increases total bin capacity each week by 20L.

 If you find you require additional bin space for waste, recycling or garden organics, you can choose to order additional bins from the City, at additional cost.
 See Council Fees and Charges on our website for detailed information on all waste related costs, including additional bins.
 Once requested, these costs will be automatically added to your rates notice.